bartificer/programming-by-stealth/docs/pbs99.md

 ## Class Inheritance

 Imagine you were writing a class to represent the people in a company.
 You would have managers and workers.
 As you started to implement these two classes you'd soon realise that while there are many differences, for example, managers have people reporting to them, workers don't, there are also many similarities.
-Like workers managers have names, genders, ages, and so on.
+Like workers and managers have names, genders, ages, and so on.

 By this stage in the series I hope you can recognise the kind of code duplication that implementing these two classes separately would require as being a so-called *bad smell*.
 Code duplication should always be a signal to stop and think — am I doing this right?

-The root-cause of this code duplication is that both managers and workers can be described in terms of a more generic concept — they are both people!
+The root cause of this code duplication is that both managers and workers can be described in terms of a more generic concept — they are both people!

 The solution to this code duplication is to start by creating a class that captures everything managers and workers have in common, and then to build two new classes that inherit everything from the first, and only implement the things that are unique to managers and workers.